MLB's 'Field of Dreams' game in Iowa postponed to 2021 because of coronavirus

 (CNN)Major League Baseball's "Field of Dreams" game, which was to be played on August 13 in Dyersville, Iowa, has been postponed until 2021 because of the Covid-19 pandemic, according to a source familiar with the planning.

 The game was scheduled to take place at the site where the iconic 1989 baseball movie was filmed.
-The source said it was thought to be best not ask teams to take any additional steps, like extra travel, outside of their normal routines under these extraordinary circumstances.
+The source said it was thought to be best to not ask teams to take any additional steps, like extra travel, outside of their normal routines under these extraordinary circumstances.

 Originally, the Chicago White Sox and the New York Yankees were scheduled to play in the game.
 However, when the 2020 season was condensed from 162 games to 60 games because of the pandemic, the St. Louis Cardinals replaced the Yankees.